Blog

 Conspiracy Solicitor is a trading style of Bird & Co Solicitors LLP, a well-established law firm based in the East Midlands that has been working with clients across England and Wales for over 30 years.

-Our criminal defence team is led by Christopher Milligan.
-Our team has over 200 years of combined experience, including extensive work on possession with intent to supply cases.
+Our criminal defence team is led by Damian Sabino, and has over 200 years of combined experience, including extensive work on possession with intent to supply cases.

 With the support of our team, you can be sure that you will find the right strategy to secure the best possible result, no matter what your personal circumstances may be.

-Contact our possession with intent to solicitors now
+Contact our possession with intent to supply solicitors now

 Facing a charge for possession with intent to supply?
 Get in touch with our expert drug conspiracy defence lawyers now for advice or immediate representation.